-[12] C. Neal and L. Dunbar-Proctor, City of Calgary Assessors, presented the 2013 Suburban Office Rental Analysis: "B" Quality SE.
+[12] L. Dunbar-Proctor and C. Neal, City of Calgary Assessors, presented the 2013 Suburban Office Rental Analysis: "B" Quality SE.
 It consisted of 66 SE leases of various sizes, including Midpark leases.
 The mean of the leases was \$16.00/sf and the weighted mean was \$14.86/sf.
-(R1p31,32) [13] The Respondent provided reasons for including and excluding specific properties from the Cap rate study (R1p76,77).3402 8 St SE was included because it appears to be a Market Value sale and had been used in previous arguments by the Complainant, although the Complainant contended there were no brokers involved.
+(R1p25,26) [13] The Respondent noted that a \$12.00 lease from the subject property was included in the analysis.
+[14] The Respondent provided reasons for including and excluding specific properties from the Cap rate study (R1p70).
+3402 8 St SE was included because it appears to be a Market Value sale and had been previously used by the Complainant, although the Complainant contends there were no brokers involved.
 222 58 Ave SW was excluded by the Respondent because it was not purchased to be used in the manner in which it had been used prior to the Sale.
 480 36 Ave SE was not included because it occurred after the valuation date, and the building is being renovated extensively for an approximate cost of \$3,400,000.
-[14] The Respondent explained that the City of Calgary calculates Cap rate based on the typical income of the year in which the sale occurred.
+[15] The Respondent explained that the City of Calgary calculates Cap rate based on the typical income of the year in which the sale occurred.
 That is, it is calculated based on the closest evaluation date available.
 The Cap for 2011 is based on 2011 parameters and the Cap for 2012 is based on 2012 parameters.
-(R1p74) [15] The City of Calgary provided appropriate documentation to support sales used in the creation of the Cap rate study.
-(Appendix: R1p93) [16] Upon questioning, the Respondent stated that generally the weighted mean is the best estimate of value for rent rates, but the median can be used if the leases are similar in area.
+(R1p68) [16] The City of Calgary provided appropriate documentation to support sales used in the creation of the Cap rate study.
+(Appendix C: R1p87) [17] Upon questioning, the Respondent stated that generally the weighted mean is the best estimate of value for rent rates, but the median can be used if the leases are similar in area.
 Board's Reasons for Decision: